Guide to Execution Management System (EMS) [capabilities & vendors]

 Speed and Efficiency

 Speed is crucial in today's fast-paced financial markets.
-EMS platforms provide traders with real-time market data and quick access to various trading venues.
+EMS Trading platforms provide traders with real-time market data and quick access to various trading venues.
 This allows them to make informed decisions and execute trades rapidly, helping traders achieve best execution and minimise slippage.

 Better Execution through Market Insights